pskl/glitch3d/README.md

 <img src="https://raw.githubusercontent.com/pskl/glitch3d/master/fixtures/examples/demo.jpg" width="400">

-This gem uses the Blender Python API to produces renders headlessly.
+This gem uses the Blender Python API to produces renders headlessly and leverages the raytracing engine Cycles to get optimal renders.
 Calls made to the Blender API have been tested with versions 2.78 and 2.79.

+Cycles rendering engine does not support GLSL shaders so the shader library is using a node-based system but could be extended to serialize materials in the Open Shading Language.

 ## Warning